 In Mozambique, the historically specific mode of capital accumulation has led to the consolidation of an extractive economy.
 This mode of capital accumulation emerged from the combination of material conditions and agency conditions.
 Material conditions include the severe social and economic crisis of the 1980s that signalled the end of the state-centred system of accumulation, the patterns of specialisation inherited from colonialism, and the economic threat posed by the post-apartheid and post-sanctions expansion of South African monopoly capital.
-Withing the linkagency method, we can call these material conditions by international financial institutions of a Washington-Consensus type of monetarist stabilisation and neoliberal structural adjustment, the mobilisation of national political elites to form the social basis of the new class of owners of capital, and the inability of the trade unions and other social movements to understand the historical significance of the regime change taking place at the time and to articulate labour strategic responses to it (Castel-Branco 1996, 2017, 2020b).
+Withing the linkagency method, we can call these material conditions linkages.
+The agency conditions - both social and political include the imposition by international financial institutions of a Washington-Consensus type of monetarist stabilisation and neoliberal structural adjustment,3 the mobilisation of national political elites to form the social basis of the new class of owners of capital, and the inability of the trade unions and other social movements to understand the historical significance of the regime change taking place at the time and to articulate labour strategic responses to it (Castel-Branco 1996, 2017, 2020b).